-Air quality should be monitored at the locations of baseline monitoring as reported in Chapter 3.
+Air quality should be monitored at 4 locations.
 The parameter recommended is Particulate Matter (PM10).
 The contractor will be responsible for carrying out air monitoring during the entire construction phase under the supervision of project authority.

 Noise and Vibration

 The noise levels will be monitored at construction sites for entire phase of construction by the site contractor and under the supervision of project authority.